-In addition to having a good skin condition, healthy and supple hair has gradually become consumers’ further pursuit of beauty in China.
-Therefore, China’s haircare market is growing along with the growing economy.
-The total revenue was about 54.7 billion (RMB) in 2021, and is expected to have a CAGR of around 6.5%, leading to a market size of about 72.6 billion (RMB) in 2026.
+In a similar way to China’s skintellectual movement in the skincare industry, attention is now being drawn to premium hair care, as healthy and supple hair has gradually become consumers’ further pursuit of beauty.
+Hence, China’s haircare market is growing both in size and premiumization.
+The total revenue was about 57.4 billion (RMB) in 2021, and is expected to have a CAGR of around 6.5%, leading to a market size of about 72.6 billion (RMB) in 2026 (converted from USD).

 China’s haircare market is mainly segmented by shampoo, conditioners and masks, styling products, and colorations.
 Distribution channels include offline channels like supermarkets, convenience stores, and specialty stores, and online channels such as Taobao, TMall, and JD.